jonathanhunsucker/website/content/posts/birthday-problem/index.md

 At this point, there at least two paths to proceed along:

-1. Use algebra to find a simple equation where `n` stands by itself
+1. Use algebra to find a simple equation, solving for `n`
 1. Guess and check to find the smallest value of `n` satisfying the inequality

-Consider the first path, the equation would involve logarithm (due to the exponentiation), and the [quadratic equation](/posts/quadratic) (due to the `n^2` term).
+Considering the first path, the equation would involve logarithm (due to the exponentiation), and the [quadratic equation](/posts/eleven-formulations-quadratic-formula) (due to the `n^2` term).
 Together, that sounds more involved than guessing and checking.

 I'll take `182` as my first guess, since it's half of `365` [^182].

 [^182]: This is a common guess.
 We're familiar with the number of days in a year, and we need some odds greater than `1/2`, so it makes sense to try half of 365.
-The sole input to `Pnb(n)` – `n` – is in units "people", so chosing a value related to days in a year is off base.
+The sole input to `Pnb(n)`, aka `n`, is in units "people", so chosing a value related to days in a year is off base.

 > `(364/365)^(1/2*(n-1)*n) = (364/365)^(1/2*(182-1)*182) ~= 0.00000000000000000002372`

 This is far smaller than `1/2`, so we're not close yet.
-Looking at the equation, we can find what direction to go: if I increase my guess, then the power of 364/365 increases, which will make the value smaller.
+Looking at the equation, we can find what direction to go: if I increase my guess, then the power of `364/365` increases, which will make the value smaller.
 We need a higher value, to begin approaching `1/2`, so we need a smaller guess.
 I'll try `30`.

 > `(364/365)^(1/2*(n-1)*n) = (364/365)^(1/2*(30-1)*30) ~= 0.3032`